eagronin/housing-forecast-analyze/README.md

 # Analysis

 ## Overview
-This section describes the model for predicting home values in Denver, CO.
+This section describes a model for predicting home values in Denver, CO.
 The model was estimated using a random forest fitted to the training data and evaluated using test data.
 The model produced the test set R-squared of 0.91.

 Cleaning and processing of the data is described in the [previous section](https://eagronin.github.io/housing-forecast-prepare/).